Places

 Shibuya·¥¥¥

 Serious cocktail bar in Shibuya that Sip and Guzzle in NYC is the follow up to.
-One of the best in the city, needs a reservation.
+One of the best and most popular in the city, needs a reservation.
+Can feel very crowded.

 Skip It IfYou didn't book ahead.
 It will fill up quickly.